 Located 36 miles from the heart of Farmington, visitors can discover the most unique landscapes found in New Mexico in the Bisti Badlands.
-Camping is permitted in the Bisti, and offers a rewarding experience for those looking to explore the mesmerizing 41,000+ acres.
-Please note, as a protected Wilderness Area, special rules and regulations apply.
+Camping is permitted in the Bisti and offers a rewarding experience for those looking to explore the mesmerizing 41,000+ acres.
+Please note, that as a protected Wilderness Area, special rules and regulations apply.

 Road 7297, (off Highway 371) Farmington, NM

 Directions to the Bisti